1

 How much do financial controllers get paid?

 Financial controllers, often called accounting controllers, typically earn a median annual salary ranging from $80,000 to $150,000, depending on experience, industry, and location.
-Senior controllers with extensive experience and certifications like CPA can earn higher salaries, and they often oversee accounting teams and financial reporting processes.
+Senior controllers with certifications like CPA or CMA and extensive experience can earn higher salaries, especially in large organizations or high-cost areas.

 What does a controller do in accounting?

 An accounting controller oversees the company's financial reporting, accounting operations, and internal controls.
-They prepare financial statements, ensure compliance with regulations, and manage accounting staff, often using accounting software like ERP systems.
-Controllers play a key role in budgeting, audit coordination, and financial analysis to support management decisions.
+They prepare financial statements, ensure compliance with regulations, and manage accounting staff, often using accounting software and requiring strong analytical skills.
+Controllers typically hold certifications like CPA and work closely with auditors and management.

 What are the key skills and qualifications needed to thrive as an Accounting Controller, and why are they important?